Xevion/byte-me/README.md

 A 'simple' application for reading and visualizing the bitrate of media files.

-- Built with Wails, supported by ffprobe and Nivo.
+- Built with Tauri, supported by ffprobe and Nivo.
 - Supports Windows, macOS, and Linux.

 ## Features